jamesjonesphoenix/X3Guilds/mov/working/README.md

 # For other languages

-Copy the voice xml (and dat) files into working directory (ie 00044.xml).
+Copy the voice xml (and dat) files into working directory (ie 00044.xml).<br/>
-000??.xml from X3FL and 000??.xml from Reunion, rename the Reunion one to 000??_reunion.xml
+000??.xml from X3FL and 000??.xml from Reunion, rename the Reunion one to 000??_reunion.xml<br/>
+The english versions of these files already exist in the correct place<br/>

 # Building